The Neil Postman Award for Metaphor

 Throughout Postman’s books (to name a few greats: Amusing Ourselves to Death, Technopoly, Conscientious Objections, The End of Education, The Disappearance of Childhood), the importance of metaphor comes up time and time again.
 Put simply, Postman (like his teacher and hero, Marshall McLuhan), maintained that the medium through which information is conveyed directly colors meaning and our sense of the world—hence Postman’s lamenting the slow death of the “typographical mind” and the rise and present ubiquity of television.
 We are, essentially, what we see, hear, and read.
 Postman might go so far as to opine that we are the metaphors we use.

-Each year the editors will choose one poem from the two issues of RATTLE printed during that year and all poems that appear in the magazine are applicable.
-There are no entry fees or submission guidelines involved.
-The author of the chosen poem will receive $500.
+Each year the editors will choose one poem from the four issues of Rattle printed during the previous year and all poems that were submitted to the magazine are applicable.
+There are no entry fees or special guidelines involved.
+The author of the chosen poem will receive $1,000.